jkapilian/mlb-analyzer/README.md

 # MLB Analyzer
-Get more detailed information than what the MLB Ballpark app provides!
+Get more detailed information than what the MLB Ballpark app provides

 ## How to Run
 * Create a CSV with the following columns: